Suicide Prevention and Hotline to Chat with a Treatment Center

-5 Ways to Support Suicide Prevention
+5 Ways to Support Suicide Prevention for Adults and Teens

 In a small, upscale enclave in South Orange County, California, three adolescents—in unrelated cases—made the tragic decision in 2016 to end their lives by suicide.
 In 2018, already four high school teens, also in South County cities, have also died by suicide.
 While the reasons for the spike in teen suicides are not cohesive or yet known, alarm bells are sounding in these suburban communities.
 In fact, according to the Centers for Disease Control, suicide rates among teens and young adults has nearly tripled since the 1940s, with 4,600 young lives lost each year.

 Still, the highest rate of suicide occurs among white, middle-age males, accounting for 70% of suicides in 2016.
 In all, 123 lives are lost to suicide each and every day in the U.S. Clearly, more needs to be done to reverse this trend, and the 5 ways to support suicide prevention listed here is a great place to start.

 5 Ways to Support Suicide Prevention and Save Lives

 - Educate students, parents, and teachers.
 The American Foundation for Suicide Prevention (AFSP) produces both education materials and films entitled More than Sad, designed to increase awareness of mental health issues and signs of pre-suicidal behaviors.
 The AFSP has tailored the materials for each segment specifically.
 The program for high school students teaches them to recognize the signs of depression in themselves or other students.
 The program for parents teaches them to not only to recognize the signs of depression in their child, but also to initiate getting mental health intervention for the child.
 The program for teachers teaches them to recognize mental distress in students and refer them for help.